-Timber suppliers and manufactures have greatly curbed the amount of emissions and are selecting their timbers more carefully from not only sustainable sources but recycled structures as well taking a larger role in ensuring their sustainability.
-Certainly the planting of more timber has a direct effect on improving our environment but the use of recycled timber is now also trending to be more commonly requested.
+Timber suppliers and manufactures have greatly curbed the amount of emissions and are selecting their timbers more carefully from not only sustainable sources but recycled structures ( like us!) as well taking a larger role in ensuring their sustainability.
+Certainly the planting of more trees has a direct effect on improving our environment but the use of recycled timber is now also trending to be more commonly requested.

 Some timber companies are becoming more reputable for this trend then others and are continually investing into these greener solutions.
-It is therefore important in your choice of product to make it count by choosing products which are actively seeking to be sustainable and to promote the environment.
+It is therefore important in your choice of product, to make it count by choosing products which are actively seeking to be sustainable and to promote the environment.

 See you out there in the great GREEN world!
 The ECO TIMBER GROUP family.